aminel91/interview-10/README.md

 Keep it simple.
 Really.
 4-6 hours isn't a lot of time and we really don't want you spending too much more time on it than that.

-Treat it like production code.
+__Treat it like production code__.
+That is, develop your software in the same way that you would for any code that is intended to be deployed to production.
 These may be toy exercises, but we really would like to get an idea of how you build code on a day-to-day basis.

 You can use any language, tools or solutions as you see fit.
-We do however recommend you use something you a familiar with.
+We do however recommend you __use something you a familiar with__.
 We would prefer to see something done well in an older technology, or one we may not use, than to see a poor one in the cool new programming language.